Categories

 Walk It Out

 Kauai does not have a road that circles the perimeter of the island as they were unable to carve out a path through this beautiful but tenuous coastline.
-As a matter of fact, one of the only ways through the Nāpali Coastline by land is via the Kalalau Trail.
+As a matter of fact, one of the only way through the Nāpali Coastline by land is via the Kalalau Trail.
 This trail is a 22-mile round trip hiking adventure, not designed for the faint of heart.
 The trail crosses through five valleys before ending in the Kalalau Valley.
 Experienced backpackers will tackle the trail in its entirety, but visitors looking to explore a more palatable 4-mile hike to Hanakapi’ai Beach make the trek in spades every day.

 Reservations